 One of those places is Malibu.
-While the city is not that far from where I live, the only way to get there is by driving the chock-full-of-traffic PCH (and going thru Venice Beach and Santa Monica) or taking the freeway and crossing the Santa Monica Mountains (which is another horrific idea traffic wise).
+While the city is not that far from where I live, the only way to get there is by driving the congested Pacific Coast Highway (PCH, going thru Venice Beach and Santa Monica) or taking the freeway and crossing the Santa Monica Mountains (which is another horrendous idea in terms of traffic).

 Therefore, when I need a quick dose of fresh air and ocean vistas I go to the Palos Verdes Peninsula.

 About the Palos Verdes Peninsula

 For those of you not familiar with the area, the Palos Verdes Peninsula rises 1,450 feet above the South Bay of Los Angeles County.
 Scientists tell us the peninsula is a tectonic fault block of seafloor sediments that have risen from the sea.
 There use to be a gap between the mainland and the block of land (it was an island).
 The island later became a peninsula when the region between the island and the mainland filled with alluvial deposits from the mountain ranges near the Los Angeles basin.

 Because of many reasons (late development when compared to other areas of the region, unstable terrain related to faults, conservation efforts), the peninsula has been spared from the concrete and asphalt that covers most parts of the Los Angeles Country.

 In here you can find trails, wildflowers, ocean cliffs, tide pools, rare trees, wildlife and water in tones resembling the Caribbean.
 I am not exaggerating on the description of the beaches.
 In fact, the film Pirates of the Caribbean was partly photographed in this area.